Sam-Guliker/minor-vangogh/README.md

 `This` was a 5 week assignment with the end result of a personal media tour.

 Our section consists of creating a design and an interface for the user that wants to do the personal tour.

-__Assignment description__:
-Develop an interface that allows visitors of the Van Gogh museum to visit
-(with multimedia tour) by choosing different themes and presenting the results.

-__Final concept__:
-By swiping on the on the interface the user can make decisions to
-create his/her own tour.
-The decisions are based on the theme's
-within the museum.
-When they start the tour, the map will
-guide the user to his or her themes and paintings.

 [The App](https://sam-guliker.github.io/minor-vangogh/)
 ![preview](images/app.gif)